pwncollege/computing-101/your-first-program/building/DESCRIPTION.md

 ```

 `.intel_syntax noprefix` tells the assembler that you will be using Intel assembly syntax, and specifically the variant of it where you don't have to add extra prefixes to every instruction.
+It isn't actually an x86 instruction (like `mov` and `syscall`), and so it doesn't end up in our final executable binary or runs on the CPU.
-We'll talk about these later, but for now, we'll let the assembler figure it out!
+We'll talk about other directives later, but for now, we'll let the assembler figure it out!

 **Assembling Assembly Code into Object Files.**
 Next, we'll assemble the code.